Keeping Your Information Safe

 • Click the Allow for Session button, and Camino will accept the cookie but delete it when quitting.
 If you have the Remember this decision? box checked, Camino will automatically accept the cookie without showing you the sheet the next time you visit the site, and Camino will still delete the cookie the when you quit.

-• If you change your mind about a site Camino, for example to make cookies from a site act like normal cookies again and persist through quitting, you will need to click Edit Exceptions List… button in the preference pane and change the setting for the website from “Allow for Session” to “Deny” or “Allow” in the “Policy” column.
+• If you change your mind about a site and want to have Camino keep the site’s cookies (to make cookies from a site act like normal cookies again and persist through quitting), you will need to click Edit Exceptions List… button in the preference pane and change the setting for the website from “Allow for Session” to “Deny” or “Allow” in the “Policy” column.

-If you wish to make Camino automatically delete all new cookies when quitting, without Camino asking you to accept the cookies, please see the Hidden Preferences page.
+If you wish to make Camino automatically delete all new cookies when quitting, without Camino asking you to accept the cookies (Camino will instead automatically accept all cookies), please see the Hidden Preferences page.

 Emptying your cache